Skip to navigationSkip to main contentSkip to footerScaleway Docs HomepageAsk our AI

 https://api.scaleway.ai/<YOUR_PROJECT_ID>/v1

-Installing Open WebUI locally
+Install Open WebUI locally

 Open WebUI provides an easy-to-use interface for interacting with AI models.
 The recommended installation method is via Docker.

-Running Open WebUI with Scaleway integration
+Run Open WebUI with Scaleway integration

-1. Pull and run the Docker container:
+1. Pull and run the Docker container.
+Replace <YOUR_PROJECT_ID> and <YOUR_API_KEY> with your actual values.

 docker run -p 3000:8080 \